AfiyaAnika/22310060_Anika/README.md

 ## 1 Prinipal Component Analysis(PCA)
 Principal Component Analysis (PCA) is a statistical technique used to simplify complex data.
 Its main goal is to reduce the number of variables in a dataset while retaining as much of the original information as possible.
 I have used a sample dataset having variables height, weight, age, and gender.
 The analysis gives us the information on how many factors are enough to explain the 85%+ data variation.
 That factor count is the selected pricipal components.

+## 2 Covarince Matrix
+A covariance matrix is a square matrix that summarizes the variance and covariance of a set of variables.
+In essence, it shows how different variables in a dataset change together.
+I have use **iris** dataset to identify the direction of relationship among the variables.